hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 ## Fulfillment in HotWax

-The primary difference in this context is the approach to sending fulfillment location data from HotWax Commerce to Netsuite.
+The primary difference in this context is the approach to sending fulfillment location data from HotWax Commerce to NetSuite.

-While fulfillment locations are indeed transmitted to Netsuite after in-store orders are fulfilled within HotWax Commerce, it's important to understand that this data transmission isn't critical for the actual fulfillment of orders.
-The fulfillment location data is conveyed to Netsuite once orders are fulfilled within HotWax Commerce.
-Its significance lies in enabling the subsequent creation of invoices, the application of payments to these invoices, and the accurate marking of orders as completed within the Netsuite system.
-This step occurs post-fulfillment in HotWax Commerce to ensure proper financial processing and completion of orders in Netsuite.
+While fulfillment locations are indeed transmitted to NetSuite after in-store orders are fulfilled within HotWax Commerce, it's important to understand that this data transmission isn't critical for the actual fulfillment of orders.
+The fulfillment location data is conveyed to NetSuite once orders are fulfilled within HotWax Commerce.
+Its significance lies in enabling the subsequent creation of invoices, the application of payments to these invoices, and the accurate marking of orders as completed within the NetSuite system.
+This step occurs post-fulfillment in HotWax Commerce to ensure proper financial processing and completion of orders in NetSuite.

 **Actions**